Estimated time to read 18 min, 3406 words (disclaimer)

 “Our results demonstrate that the presence of a plantar calcaneal spur may be an indicator of foot pain independent of plantar fasciitis.
 Although spurs may not cause foot pain themselves, they may be an indication of other associated conditions.”
 Published by Moroney PJ.
 2014

-What these research studies have found is that many people without pain have structural issues.
-So if you have pain and get an x-ray, MRI, or CT scan that shows a structural problem.
-It does not tell you if the problem found is causing your pain.
-It may have been there before your injury!
+What these research studies have found is that many people with pain and without pain have structural issues.
+So if we experience pain and get an x-ray, MRI, or CT scan that shows a structural problem.
+It does not tell us if the problem found is causing pain.
+It may have been there before experiencing pain!
+It would be helpful to correlate radiological findings with orthopedic testing.

 To have even a larger perspective of the relationship of arthritis, discs and degenerative joint disease, the Advanced Physical Therapy Education Institute has created a poster that shares information regarding MRIs, CT scans, and X-rays that can be purchased on their website.
 Click here to check it out.
-When the page loads up, you can click on the “larger image” wording under the poster to get an up close look at it.
-You can purchase one and share with your friends.
+When the page loads up, click on the “larger image” wording under the poster to get an up close look at it.

 Here are quotes from studies that discusses this exact topic: